wmcmurray/websocket-framework/README.md

 - [x] Clean demos code and integrate twitter bootstrap
 - [x] Create an Admin Control Panel demo
 - [x] Create an Hello World demo
-- [ ] Create a simple game demo
+- [x] Add possibility to set different output modes in each server instances instead of common config file
-- [/] Add more details about APIs methods in README.md file
+- [/] Add more details about APIs methods in README.md file (client side)
 - [/] Clean the core PHP code
-- [x] Add possibility to set different output modes in each server instances instead of common config file
+- [ ] Create a simple game demo
 - [ ] Add an admin command to buffer server errors and retrieve them via remote client
 - [ ] Find a way to redefine the server class when server is rebooted remotely by an admin
 - [ ] Add a way to ban a client definitively with the Admin API